fommil/fpmortals/manuscript/under-review.md

   import algebra.machines._
 ~~~~~~~~

-and a `WorldView` class that holds a snapshot of our knowledge of the
+We need a `WorldView` class to hold a snapshot of our knowledge of the
 world.
 If we were designing this application in Akka, `WorldView`
-would probably be a `var` in an `Actor`.
+would probably be a stateful `var` in an `Actor`.

 `WorldView` aggregates the return values of all the methods in the
 algebras, and adds a *pending* field to track unfulfilled requests.